kitsuyaazuma/BlazeFL/examples/step-by-step-dsfl/README.md

 # Step-by-Step Tutorial: DS-FL

+> [!NOTE]
+> **Work in Progress**
+> This tutorial is currently under development!
+We welcome any feedback or contributions from those who try it out.
+Feel free to submit pull requests, open issues, or share your ideas in the repository to help make this tutorial even better.

-Welcome to this step-by-step tutorial on implementing [DS-FL](https://doi.ieeecomputersociety.org/10.1109/TMC.2021.3070013) using BlazeFL.
-DS-FL is a Federated Learning method that performs knowledge distillation by exchanging model outputs on an open dataset.
+Welcome to this step-by-step tutorial on implementing [DS-FL](https://doi.ieeecomputersociety.org/10.1109/TMC.2021.3070013) using BlazeFL!
+DS-FL is a Federated Learning (FL) method that utilizes knowledge distillation by sharing model outputs on an open dataset.

-Thanks to its high extensibility, the BlazeFL framework allows for the simple implementation of not only typical parameter exchange methods but also distillation-based methods and other innovative approaches, much like assembling puzzle pieces.

-This tutorial will surely assist you in implementing your unique and unconventional FL methods, helping you break free from traditional constraints.
+Thanks to BlazeFL's highly modular design, you can easily implement both standard FL approaches (like parameter exchange) and advanced methods (like distillation-based FL).
+Think of it as assembling puzzle pieces to create your own unique FL methods—beyond the constraints of traditional frameworks.

+In this tutorial, we’ll guide you through creating a DS-FL pipeline using BlazeFL.
+By following along, you’ll be able to develop your own original FL methods.

 ## Setup a Project

-First, open your terminal and create a new directory for your project.
+Start by creating a new directory for your DS-FL project:

 ```bash
 mkdir step-by-step-dsfl
 cd step-by-step-dsfl
 ```

-Next, Initialize the projcet with [uv](https://github.com/astral-sh/uv) or your favorite package manager.
+Next, Initialize the projcet with [uv](https://github.com/astral-sh/uv) (or any other package manager of your choice).

 ```bash
 uv init